uhlig-it/shop-alarm/README.markdown

 ## `MQTT::Lock` processor

-Upon a `text-entered` event in `werkstatt/keyboard`, decides whether the payload (entered text) is satisfactory to lock or unlock it.
-On success it publishes a `locked` or `unlocked` event to `werkstatt/lock`;
+Upon a `text-entered` event in `werkstatt/keyboard`, decides whether the payload (entered text) is satisfactory to arm or disarm it.
+On success it publishes a `armed` or `disarmed` event to `werkstatt/lock`;

-If the lock/unlock failed, it publishes an `lock-failed` or `unlock-failed` event.
+If the arm/disarm failed, it publishes an `arm-failed` or `disarm-failed` event.

 ## `MQTT::Motion` sensor

 Publishes `motion-started` and `motion-ended` events to `werkstatt/motion` as it detects it.

-Upon `locked` and `unlocked` events at `werkstatt/lock`, it pauses or resumes motion detection accordingly.
+Upon `armed` and `disarmed` events at `werkstatt/lock`, it pauses or resumes motion detection accordingly.
 Same happens when the expected tag ID and user agent appear in a `scanned` event on `werkstatt/nfc`

 ## `MQTT::NFC` sensor